ibm-cloud-docs/Cloudant/best-practices/best-practices3.md

 Prefer models that are immutable.

 When you read the following sections, *Deleting documents doesn't delete them* and *Be careful with updates*, they provoke an obvious question.
 That is, does the data set grow unbounded if my model is immutable?
-If you accept that deletes don’t completely purge the deleted data and that updates are not updating in place in terms of data volume growth, not much difference exists.
-Managing data volume over time requires different techniques.

-The only way to truly reclaim space is to delete databases, rather than documents.
-You can replicate only winning revisions to a new database and delete the old to get rid of lingering deletes and conflicts.
-Or perhaps you can build it into your model to regularly start new databases (say ‘annual data’) and archive off (or remove) outdated data, if your use case allows.
+Deleting documents piecemeal is inefficient.
+A write-only approach with time-boxed databases — deleting entire databases when data is no longer needed — is more effective.

 ## Eventual consistency is a harsh taskmaster (also known as don’t read your writes)
 {: #eventual-consistency-harsh-taskmaster}